CodeLouisville/CodeLouisvilleStudentToolkit/Code-Louisville-Student-Toolkit.md

 You can share your projects with each other and give each other advice.
 If you see a question posted on Slack, and you know the answer, you are invited to answer it.
 This reflects how software developers actually work as they support each other in accomplishing goals.

 Some tactics that may help when working with other students:
-- trade GitHub repository links, and get each other's project running successfully
+- Trade GitHub repository links, and get each other's project running successfully.
-- have a scheduled study-hall time together each week
+- Have a scheduled study-hall time together each week.
-- share direct-message Slack channels with each other
+- Share direct-message Slack channels with each other.
-- be mutually supportive
+- Be mutually supportive.

 ## Study habits